noapeled/GloolaServer/README.md

 The server uses RESTful API to administrate several collections of entities, as following.

+## 1. Authentication with JWT
+At the beginning of a session, the client must first obtain a JWT token:

+    POST /authenticate

+    {
+        "username": ...
+        "password": ...
+    }

+If login details are correct, then the server will reply with a JWT token.
+The client then must incldue the token in all subsequent API requests, either in the request body as:

+    {
+        ...
+        token: ...
+    }

+or in HTTP header *x-access-token*.

+Tokens are valid for 1 day.
+Username "admin" is always available, see password in separate mail.

 ## Get all entities in a collection
     GET /:collection
 *Note:* Currently disabled for /image, in order to avoid very large responses.